 About

-I’ve reviewed books for the New York Times, the Washington Post, the Philadelphia Inquirer, and Kirkus Reviews.
-I’ve also published articles and essays in The Hollywood Reporter, the San Francisco Chronicle, the International Herald Tribune, the Village Voice, Mystery Scene, Writer’s Digest, and The New York Review of Science Fiction, as well as various business and art magazines.
+I’ve reviewed books for The New York Times, The Washington Post, The Philadelphia Inquirer, and Kirkus Reviews.
+I’ve also published articles and essays in The New York Times, The Hollywood Reporter, The San Francisco Chronicle, The International Herald Tribune, The Village Voice, Mystery Scene, Writer’s Digest, and The New York Review of Science Fiction, as well as various business and art magazines.
+More recently, my writing has been on The Awl, Splitsider, Vulture, and cnn.com.

 Howard Mittelmark is more than an editor, or even a coach.
 He’s a book midwife — guiding, cajoling, reacting, and providing thoughtful companionship along the way.
 He improved both my written work and my skills as a writer immeasurably.
 No one I’ve recommended him to has ever been less than delighted!